DaiseyCode/lmwrapper/README.md

 - [X] Handle/recover canceled batches outside of current run
 - [X] Handle if openai batch expires unfinished in 24hrs (though not actually tested or observed this)
 - [X] Automatically splitting up batch when exceeding 100MB prompts limit
-- [ ] Handling of failed prompts (like when have too many tokens).
-Right now whole batch fails.
+- [X] Handling of failed prompts (like when have too many tokens).
+Use LmPrediction.has_errors to check for an error on a response.
 - [ ] Handle when there are duplicate prompts in batch submission
 - [ ] Handle when a given prompt has `num_completions>1`
 - [ ] Automatically clean up API files after done (right now end up with a lot of file in [storage](https://platform.openai.com/storage/files).
 There isn't an obvious cost for these batch files, but this might change and it would be better to clean them up.)